 - Absolute Sub-Micron Mechanical Filtration – to capture asbestos and chlorine resistant cysts like cryptosporidium and giardia.

 The Aquasana water filtration system is designed to remove pollutants, reduce odor, and improve taste while preserving essential minerals such as magnesium, calcium, and potassium.

-This system reduces or removes at least 77 listed contaminants, including herbicides, pesticides and VOCs, atrazine, and PFOA & PFOS.
+This system reduces or removes at least 77 listed contaminants, including herbicides, pesticides and VOCs, atrazine, and PFOA & PFAS.
 It is certified to reduce chlorine by 97.4% and particulate by 99.9% and also boasts:

 - 99.9% reduction of live cysts (Cryptosporidium and Giardia)

 - 81.8% reduction in Methyl Tertiary Butyl Ether (MTBE)

 - 99.4% reduction in Volatile Organic Compounds (VOC) by Surrogate

 - 99.0% reduction in asbestos

 The system has been tested and certified by NSF International against NSF/ANSI Standard 42 and 53 for these reduction claims and others.
 It was named one of Health Magazine’s Healthiest Gadgets for 2011 and remains one of the best countertop filters around.